dxlnr/titan/README.md

 ### MU Zero
 policy and value networks

+- The **representation function** which takes in current and prior oberservations and emits a state or state embeddings.

 - The **policy network** is a probability distribution over all actions *a* that can be taken in state *s*.
     It enables the system to estimate the actions that are most likely to lead to success.